SystemXFiles/process-governor/docs/tips'n'tricks/audio.md

 }
 ```

-Here, the selector is `*`, indicating that ANY process will be subject to the rule specifying threads 0-15.
+Here, the selector is `*`, indicating that ANY process will be subject to the rule specifying cores 0-15.
 Since rules
 in Process Governor are executed in order until the first match is found, this rule will only apply to processes not
-related to audio, automatically assigning them to threads 0-15.
+related to audio, automatically assigning them to cores 0-15.

 ---